thelinhbkhn2014/Text2PhonemeSequence/README.md

     `$ pip install text2phonemesequence`

 ## Usage example <a name="example"></a>
-The library uses CharsiuG2P to convert text to phoneme sequences.
+The library uses [CharsiuG2P](https://github.com/lingjzhu/CharsiuG2P/tree/main) and [segments](https://pypi.org/project/segments/) toolkits to convert text to phoneme sequences.
 Users can find the information on `pretrained_g2p_model` and `language` in the [CharsiuG2P](https://github.com/lingjzhu/CharsiuG2P/tree/main) repository.
 For languages where words are not separated by spaces such as Vietnamese and Chinese, users need to use an external tokenizer before feeding the dataset or sentences into our **Text2PhonemeSequence** library.

 ```python
 from text2phonemesequence import Text2PhonemeSequence